brandi-jones/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+- The Document Object Model, which is an object representation of the html elements of a webpage, which gives us an interface that we can interact with and manipulate the page.

 2. What is an event?

+- Events are any interaction with a webpage. (mouse clicks, moving a mouse, pressing a key, etc).

 3. What is an event listener?

+- Event listeners track when specific events happen, and therefore make it so that we can do something with the event that occurred.
+We tell an event listener what event to look for, and then give it a callback for when that event is triggered.

 4. Why would we convert a NodeList into an Array?

+- NodeLists are array like objects that don't have access to other array methods, except for forEach.
+You would want to convert the nodelist into an array if you needed to use any array methods.

 5. What is a component?

+- Components are reusable pieces of code that can be used to build elements sharing functionality and styling.

 ### Git Set up